isikkayaa/LearnConnectApp/README.md

 I will add screenshots here.

-This README file provides an overview of the LearnConnect application’s functionalities and installation steps, helping you understand the project better.
+This README file provides an overview of the LearnConnect application’s functionalities and installation steps.
 If you have any questions or feedback, please feel free to reach out to me. -> isikk428@gmail.com. :)
 Thank you so much!